quicwg/base-drafts/draft-ietf-quic-transport.md

 active_connection_id_limit (0x000e):

 : The maximum number of connection IDs from the peer that an endpoint is willing to store.
-This value includes connection IDs sent in NEW_CONNECTION_ID frames, the connection ID used during the handshake as well as the connection ID provided in the preferred_address transport parameter.
+This value includes the connection ID received during the handshake, that received in the preferred_address transport parameter, and those received in NEW_CONNECTION_ID frames.
   Unless a zero-length connection ID is being used, the value of the active_connection_id_limit parameter MUST be no less than 2.
 If this transport parameter is absent, a default of 2 is assumed.